Vegetarian Society

-The Vegetarian Society of the United Kingdom (VSUK) is a British registered charity.
-It campaigns for dietary changes, licenses Vegetarian Society Approved trademarks for vegetarian and vegan products, runs a cookery school and lottery, and organises National Vegetarian Week in the UK.
+The Vegetarian Society of the United Kingdom (VSUK) is a British registered charity that promotes vegetarian diets.
+It licenses Vegetarian Society Approved trademarks for vegetarian and vegan products, runs a cookery school and lottery, and organises National Vegetarian Week in the United Kingdom.

-In the 19th century, various groups in Britain promoted meat-free diets, leading to the formation of the Vegetarian Society in 1847, which later split into the Manchester and London Vegetarian Societies in 1888 before reuniting in 1969, registering as a charity, and continued advocating for vegetarianism through public education and influencing food producers.
+The Society was founded in 1847 at Ramsgate, Kent, after earlier activity by British groups that promoted meat-free diets.
+It later split into the Manchester and London Vegetarian Societies in 1888, before the two organisations reunited in 1969 as the Vegetarian Society of the United Kingdom.

 Focus areas and activities

 The Vegetarian Society campaigns to encourage dietary changes, reduce meat consumption, and assist policymakers in developing a more compassionate food system.

 In 1969, the Society introduced the Vegetarian Society Approved trademark.
 It launched a Vegetarian Society Approved vegan trademark in 2017.
-The trademarks are licensed to companies to display on products which contain only vegetarian or vegan ingredients, and also that nothing non-vegetarian or non-vegan was used during the production process.
-These trademarks can be seen on products in shops and supermarkets and also on dishes in restaurants.
-In 2022 McDonald's launched their McPlant burger across the UK which is accredited with the Vegetarian Society Approved vegan trademark.
+The trademarks are licensed to companies for products that contain only vegetarian or vegan ingredients, and for which no non-vegetarian or non-vegan substances were used during production.
+They are used on products sold in shops and supermarkets, and on restaurant dishes.
+In 2022, McDonald's launched the McPlant burger across the United Kingdom, accredited with the Vegetarian Society Approved vegan trademark.

-National Vegetarian Week is the charity's flagship event.
-It started in 1992 as a single day and was expanded into a full week.
+National Vegetarian Week is the charity's main annual event.
+It started in 1992 as a single day and was later expanded into a full week.

 The Vegetarian Society Cookery School runs leisure classes in vegetarian and vegan cooking.
-It collaborates with various charities and community groups to provide tailored cookery courses.
-The school offers training for professional chefs and individuals seeking new careers in the food sector through its Professional Chef's Diploma program.
+It works with charities and community groups to provide cookery courses, and offers training for professional chefs and people seeking work in the food sector through its Professional Chef's Diploma programme.

 History

 19th century

-In the 19th century, a number of groups in Britain actively promoted and followed meat-free diets.
-Key groups involved in the formation of the Vegetarian Society were members of the Bible Christian Church, supporters of the Concordium, and readers of the Truth-Tester journal.
+In the 19th century, several groups in Britain promoted and followed meat-free diets.
+Groups involved in the formation of the Vegetarian Society included members of the Bible Christian Church, supporters of the Concordium, and readers of the Truth-Tester journal.

 Bible Christian Church

 The Bible Christian Church was founded in 1809 in Salford by Reverend William Cowherd after a split from the Swedenborgians.
-One distinctive feature of the Bible Christians was a belief in a meat-free diet, or ovo-lacto vegetarianism, as a form of temperance.
+One feature of the Bible Christians was a belief in a meat-free diet, or ovo-lacto vegetarianism, as a form of temperance.

 Concordium (Alcott House)

 The Concordium was a boarding school near London on Ham Common, Richmond, Surrey, which opened in 1838.
-Pupils at the school followed a diet completely free of animal products, known today as a vegan diet.
-The Concordium was also called Alcott House, in honour of American education and food reform advocate Amos Bronson Alcott.
-In 1843, members of Alcott House created the British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food, led by Sophia Chichester, a wealthy benefactor of Alcott House.
+Pupils at the school followed a diet without animal products, now described as a vegan diet.
+The Concordium was also called Alcott House, after the American education and food reform advocate Amos Bronson Alcott.
+In 1843, members of Alcott House created the British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food, led by Sophia Chichester, a benefactor of Alcott House.